Definition of Programming

 This is where we are now.
 The astounding pace of technology is well, astounding.
 We are hugely surprised at the regular occurrence of AI in our lives.
 The result of artificial intelligence’s labor has pleased us.
 All’s well that ends well.

 Our technology has improved so vastly that we are solving humanity’s worst problems.
 Little did we know, we CREATED our worst.
-However, starvation, inequality, and human suffering has been brought to a halt.
+However, starvation, inequality, and human suffering have been brought to a halt.
 The solutions that AI brings to the table seem to be supernatural, and yet they have worked their magic.

 Our devices have learned the art of coding.
 They are now creating programs we only ever dreamed of.
 Apparently, we did not expect this.
 They replace all programmers in due time.
 The only thing humanity is left wondering is if they use spaces or tabs. ☺️

 When I experience an AI optimist, I question myself to the point of no return.
 Am I generally a negative person?
 Is stupidity infesting my brain as much as my fear of AI?
 Have I conformed to fantasy rather than fact?
 I repeatedly receive an answer with the length of two letters and yet the vigor and persistence that can only be prescribed of a bull.
 NO!
-Unless we calculate the amount of escape pods necessary for humans, AI is a threat.
+Unless we calculate the number of escape pods necessary for humans, AI is a threat.

 You know it or not?